-- 1. Enable relocation by using the cxfs\relocation\ok system tunable parameter.
-See "Relocation" on page 20. - 2.
-For each filesystem which exMDS is the active metadata server, manually relocate the metadata services from exMDS to a backup metadata server by using the CXFS GUI, cxfs\admin, or cmgr.
+1. Enable relocation by using the cxfs\relocation\ok system tunable parameter.
+See "Relocation" on page 20.

+2. For each filesystem for which exMDS is the active metadata server, manually relocate the metadata services from exMDS to a backup metadata server by using the CXFS GUI or cxfs\admin.
 For example:

-'''

-cxfs_admin:mycluster> relocate fs1 server=node2
+cxfs\admin:mycluster> relocate fs1 server=node2

-'''